Molecular determinants of selfish RNA

 - perform molecular analyses of known and unknown factors from the host

-- We are looking for a curious and talented experimentalist with a keen interest in modern RNA biology, who is highly motivated, focused and organized in terms of record-keeping and time management and generally not afraid to explore novel experimental approaches and research fields.
+- We are looking for a curious and talented experimentalist with a keen interest in modern RNA biology.

 - You will join a small research team with full access to the institute’s scientific infrastructure and interconnected with a number of the institute’s other research groups via the Tübingen International PhD Program in the Biological Sciences (TIPP).

-- The TIPP is the joint graduate program of the Max Planck Institute for Biology and the Friedrich Miescher Laboratory and aims to provide future research leaders with comprehensive training that promotes scientific excellence, independence and creativity.
+- The TIPP is the joint graduate program of the Max Planck Institute for Biology Tübingen and the Friedrich Miescher Laboratory and aims to provide you with comprehensive training that promotes scientific excellence, independence and creativity.

 More information on Oliver Weichenrieder and a selection of recent publications can be found on his faculty page.